 The castle has 240 rooms, of which the most impressive is the King’s Hall featuring angels hanging from the ceiling and paintings of the Thirty Years War.

-Take a tour or wander around the kitchen, armour chamber, chapel, dungeon and castle gardens overlooking the lake.
+Tour or wander around the kitchen, armour chamber, chapel, dungeon and castle gardens overlooking the lake.

 Opera and classical-music events are held in the courtyard in July and August.